SecretFoundation/SecretWebsite/content/community.md

 ### Secret Agents

 Secret Agents are community members who work alongside each other towards Secret's mission of global adoption for open-source, privacy-centric technologies.
 They are the core of our community and the true secret to our success.
-Meet a few of them below - then, if you choose to accept the call <next-button class="turquoise" tag="Become One" to="https://airtable.com/shr6FPA7SW6p2gDTY"></next-button>
+Meet a few of them below - then... <next-button class="turquoise" tag="if you choose to accept the call, become one yourself!" to="https://airtable.com/shr6FPA7SW6p2gDTY"></next-button>